Alcohol poisoning: symptoms and causes

 - What are the possible causes of alcohol poisoning?

 The most prominent symptoms of alcohol poisoning are confusion, slow breathing, and vomiting.
-Seizures and low body temperature are also among the symptoms of alcohol poisoning.
+Additionally, seizures and low body temperature are among the symptoms of alcohol poisoning.

 Since alcohol poisoning is a serious complication, it requires emergency action.
 This post sheds more light on symptoms, causes, treatment, and other useful information about alcohol poisoning.

 Alcohol poisoning occurs when blood alcohol concentration (BAC) is at 0.250-0.399%, a 2021 article titled, “Blood Alcohol Concentration” from the University of Notre Dame explains.
 Blood/breath alcohol concentration describes the amount of alcohol in a person’s breath or bloodstream.
 It is expressed in grams of ethanol in 100 milliliters of blood (or 210 liters of breath).

 Generally speaking, alcohol intoxication happens at a different rate from one person to another.
 For instance, a man weighing up to 160 pounds is likely to experience alcohol poisoning after consuming 15 shots of hard liquor in three to four hours.
 On the other hand, a woman weighing up to 120 pounds will develop alcohol poisoning after consuming nine shots of hard liquor in the same timeframe.The concentration of alcohol in the blood continues to rise for up to 30-40 minutes after the last drink.
 As a result, alcohol poisoning symptoms may become a lot more severe, according to an article titled, “Alcohol Poisoning” last reviewed in January 2023 by the National Health Service (NHS).